software-rebels/Developer-Applied-Accelerations-in-Continuous-Integration/README.md

 The data files include the following:

 ### Dataset
 This directory contains the dataset that we used for our study, which is [TODO: EXACT SIZE] GB in size.
-We recommend using Btrfs with the compression feature enabled, which reduces the footprint of the dataset to [TODO: EXACT SIZE] GB.
+We recommend using Btrfs with the compression feature enabled, which reduces the footprint of the dataset to [TODO: EXACT SIZE] GB (compression is an optional file system feature and has no effect to the data).
 The artifact contains:

 - The `mongodb` directory, which contains the CircleCI dataset in the MongoDB data format after filtering has been applied.
 - The `postgresql` directory, which contains data after processing has been applied (e.g., clustered data).
 This data provides the input for the web app, so that the expensive clustering computation is only performed once.